LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 The checks acquire the username, password and realm information from the current web request and, therefore, require that a request be active.
-In all cases, if the check fails or if no username and password are provided, then the auth methods will generate a HTTP 401 Unauthorized response with a :mailheader:`WWW-Authenticate: Digest` header.
+In all cases, if the check fails or if no username and password are provided, then the auth methods will generate an "HTTP 401 Unauthorized" response with a :mailheader:`WWW-Authenticate: Digest` header.
 The request is then aborted, by default.
 If the security checks succeed, then the methods return nothing.
 If electing not to abort when the check fails, a caller can check